How to Choose Where to Live in Silicon Valley or Santa Clara County

 My clients often ask me to compare for them areas which are somewhat similar, such as Los Gatos & Los Altos.
-Off the top of my head, I can give general answers, such as these: Compared to Los Gatos, Los Altos is a more expensive (perhaps 20 or 25% more?), has a very slightly smaller population, is a little more spread out, has slightly milder weather and is overall “quieter” in terms of the downtown night life.
+Off the top of my head, I can give general answers, such as this: Compared to Los Gatos, Los Altos is a more expensive (perhaps 20 or 25% more?), has a very slightly smaller population, is a little more spread out, has slightly milder weather and is overall “quieter” in terms of the downtown night life.
 Los Altos is more convenient if you want to go to Palo Alto or San Francisco.
 Los Gatos is more convenient if you like to visit Santa Cruz, Monterey and the coast.
 Los Gatos is more mixed in terms of housing types (it still has many beautiful historic districts with nicely renovated Victorian homes, but also newer construction).
 Both are “nice looking” but Los Gatos has more varied terrain as it is nestled into the Santa Cruz Mountains.
 Both enjoy pleasant neighborhoods, good schools, lower than normal crime and community involvement.

 That’s the kind of “ballpark” info I can tell people about various areas of the Santa Clara Valley, whether it’s comparing one part of San Jose to another (Cambrian Park vs Almaden Valley vs Willow Glen) or one city to another (Cupertino vs Saratoga).
 I can give general info on schools.